ckreiger1/techwriter-resources/docs/blogs/blogs.md

 # Recommended technical writing blogs

 Here's a selection of recommended technical writing blogs.
 Whether you're a seasoned professional or just starting your journey as a technical writer, these blogs offer invaluable insights, tips, and resources.
-Explore these sources to stay up-to-date in the latest industry trends and news.
+Explore these sources to stay up-to-date in the latest industry trends and news:

 * [MadBlog](https://www.madcapsoftware.com/blog/)
 * [Passo.Uno](https://passo.uno/)